Investment Market Update

 Chart of the Week

-Broad market equity indices finished the week down, with major large cap indices performing comparably to small cap.
-Economic data has mostly impressed, but the global recovery still has a long way to go to regain lost jobs and output.
+Broad market equity indices finished the week mostly down, with major large cap indices performing comparably to small cap.
+Economic data has continued to be mostly positive, but the global recovery still has a long way to go to regain lost jobs and output.

-S&P sectors returned negative results this week, as broad market movements showed investors selling out of all sectors.
-Technology led the best performing sectors, followed by consumer discretionary, returning -0.45% and -1.90% respectively.
-Financials and energy performed the worst, posting -5.25% and -6.44% respectively.
-Technology leads the pack so far YTD, returning 10.83% in 2020.
+S&P sectors returned mixed results this week, as broad market movements showed investors favoring non defensive sectors.
+Energy led the best performing sectors, followed by consumer discretionary, returning 2.10% and 1.34% respectively.
+Communications and technology performed the worst, posting -1.14% and -1.54% respectively.
+Technology leads the pack so far YTD, returning 14.84% in 2020.

-Commodities fell this week, driven by large losses in oil.
-Oil markets have been highly volatile, with investors focusing on output and consumption concerns.
+Commodities rose this week, driven by metals and energy.
+Energy markets have been highly volatile, with oil investors focusing on output and consumption concerns.
 Recent economic improvements have lifted demand outlook, as summer is likely to increase consumption while normal economic activities should continue recovering.
 Demand is still likely to recover slowly however, as economic activity is not likely to recover instantly.
 Oil supplies have shrunk dramatically, as operating oil rigs have shrunk by nearly 70% since last year, further helping oil prices to recover.

-Gold rose this week as markets reacted to increasing Covid infections.
+Gold rose this week as markets reacted to both increasing Covid-19 infections and diplomatic strain between the U.S. and China.
 Gold is a common “safe haven” asset, typically rising during times of market stress.
 Focus for gold has shifted to global macroeconomics and recovery efforts.
 Weakening real currency values resulting from massive stimulus measures may further support gold prices.

-Yields on 10-year Treasuries fell from 0.69% to 0.64% while traditional bond indices rose.
-Treasury yield movements reflect general risk outlook, indicating that risk appetites may have fallen this week.
+Yields on 10-year Treasuries fell from 0.62% to 0.59% while traditional bond indices rose.
+Treasury yield movements reflect general risk outlook, and tend to track overall investor sentiment.
 Treasury yields will continue to be a focus as analysts watch for signs of changing market conditions.

-High-yield bonds fell this week, causing spreads to loosen.
+High-yield bonds rose this week, causing spreads to tighten.
 High-yield bonds are likely to remain volatile in the short to intermediate term as the Fed has adopted a remarkably accommodative monetary stance and investors flee economic risk factors, likely driving increased volatility.

 It can be easy to become distracted from our long-term goals and chase returns when markets are volatile and uncertain.
 It is because of the allure of these distractions that having a plan and remaining disciplined is mission critical for long term success.
 Focusing on the long-run can help minimize the negative impact emotions can have on your portfolio and increase your chances for success over time.